pydantic/pydantic/.github/ISSUE_TEMPLATE/bug.md

 * Pydantic version `import pydantic; print(pydantic.VERSION)`: **?**

-**Please read the [docs](https://pydantic-docs.helpmanual.io/) and search through issues to confirm your bug hasn't already been reported before.**
+**Please read the [docs](https://pydantic-docs.helpmanual.io/) and search through issues to confirm your bug hasn't already been reported.**

 Where possible please include a self contained code snippet describing your bug: